iamkat/palaeoplasticene/README.md

 - Login/Logout mechanics
 - Data and file upload for a single experiment
 - Database
+- Edit photo metadata
+- Sort results via metadata values

 ### To do

+- Download images of one view with consistent filenames appended with consecutive numbers (pre-exhibition ready)
+- Add 3 new experiment protocol pages (without database interface) (exhibition ready)
+- Make public results page with metadata sorting OR Make public results page with timelapse videos (exhibition ready)
+- Make dummy account for exhibition OR Make screen video of uploading images for in front of the login-wall (exhibition ready)
-- User account management (profile page, account settings)
+- User account management (profile page, account settings) (not needed for exhibition)
-- Manage multiple experiments (experiment data and files)
+- Manage multiple experiments (experiment data and files) (preferred)
-- Upload mutliple files (with Drag & Drop)
+- Upload mutliple files (with Drag & Drop) (preferred)
 - and a lot more to come...